-Lockers are assigned to high school students at the beginning of the school year.
+Lockers are assigned to students at the beginning of the school year.
+Every locker must be secure with a lock.
+Students need to bring in their own combination lock or rent one from the middle school office for \$3.
+Since the district has the right to enter lockers, the student must inform their homeroom teacher of the combination of a lock that is brought from home.
+Failure to do so if the need arises to enter the lock, the district has the authority to cut the lock.
 Each student is responsible for keeping his or her assigned locker clean both inside and out.
 We believe in developing trust and a sense of property responsibility in our students.
 Students may use magnet type objects to decorate the inside door of their lockers.
 Glue, tape and other materials or pictures unsuitable for display will not be used to decorate lockers.
 Any locker malfunction should be reported to the office.

 Lockers remain the property and responsibility of the school district.
 Assignment and use of lockers is predicted on how responsible a student maintains his/her locker.
 Lockers will be routinely checked for cleanliness and responsible use.
 Any abuse of this privilege will result in the student being denied use of a locker for a specific length of time.
 Items found in lockers that are considered a danger to the students or others or are prohibited on school property will be confiscated.
 Food, candy, or material that is "sweet" should not be stored in the lockers.
 These items draw insects, especially ants and cause environmental problems.

 Students shall not expect privacy regarding items placed in school lockers since school property is subject to search at any time by school officials who may conduct random periodic or sweeping searches of all lockers.
+Each student is responsible for his/her locker.
+No combinations should be given out to other students.